 72. Warrior’s Plume

 Warrior’s plume (Pedicularis densiflora), also called Indian warrior, is believed to revitalize circulation around the body.
 It was traditionally used in places like Nepal for healing infections and improving vitality and strength (hence the name).

 This herb has a pleasant earthy flavor and produces a moderately harsh smoke.

 Wild lettuce (Lactuca virosa), sometimes called opium lettuce, is both euphoric and psychoactive.
 The effects are most comparable to marijuana but with milder psychoactivity and stronger sedative effects.

 This herb was traditionally used by shamans and spiritual healers in the Americas and is sometimes added to marijuana joints to potentiate the psychoactive and analgesic action.
 Some argue it’s the best alternative to opium for managing pain and improving sleep.

 In high doses, wild lettuce is sedative and may even provide some oneirogenic (dream-inducing) benefits.

-Willow (Salix alba) is the original source of aspirin.
-One of the active ingredients, salicylic acid, was successfully converted into modern-day aspirin (acetylsalicylic acid) by a chemist named Felix Hoffman.
+Willow (Salix alba) contains salicylic acid, which is precursor used to create modern-day aspirin (acetylsalicylic acid) by a chemist named Felix Hoffman.